Flamerinus/Proxy-calc-Vue/src/content/codecs/dnxhd.md

 ---
-# All data rates are in MB/s, Mega Bytes per second.
+# If MB is 1, data rates will be treated as they are, meagbytes per seconds, for all calculations.
+If you set it to 8, it means the data is in megabits per second, and it will be divided by 8 in the selector.
 title: Avid DNxHD®
 name: DNxHD
 bitrate: constant
+MB: 1
 Resolutions:
   FHD:
     Res: 1920 x 1080